-The most common issue timeshare owners have is with timeshares being difficult to sell or get out of and the fact that annual fees are still due regardless of whether the timeshare is able to be utilized.
+The most common issue timeshare owners have with timeshares is being almost impossible to sell or get out of the contract and the fact that annual fees are still due regardless of whether the timeshare is able to be utilized.

 But that’s just a quick snapshot.

 So in this article, we’re diving deep into timeshares.
 How they work, what they cost, how to get rid of one, and what happens if you just stop paying.